xho/Simple-Twitter-Shadowban-Checker/README.md

 * If you think this app should have been done better, do it.

 ## How does it work
-Apparently shadowbanning is not active in Twitter's public API.
+Informations about shadowbanning are not exposed on Twitter's public API.
 For this reason this app crawls and directly scans the search page on Twitter's web site, like a person, to discover if user's tweets are displayed.
 To avoid problems with CORS a very simple php proxy is used.

 ## License
 This application is under MIT license with an addendum (see below)